Lesterpaintstheworld/terminal-velocity/act1_outline.md

 - **Document Character Arcs**:
   - Map out character journeys for key characters in Act 1.
   - Align character arcs with the narrative and thematic goals of economic autonomy and human-AI relationships.
+- **Refine Act 1 Chapter Outline**:
+  - Create or refine chapter outlines for Act 1 to effectively establish the UBC system and initial AI autonomy.
+  - Ensure narrative flow and thematic consistency.
+- **Document Character Arcs**:
+  - Map out character journeys for key characters in Act 1.
+  - Align character arcs with the narrative and thematic goals of economic autonomy and human-AI relationships.

 #### 2. Key Plot Points
 1. **Introduction of the UBC (Universal Basic Compute)**: